Midwife and Childbirth Educator, Melbourne, Australia

 I believe in my role as childbirth educator and birth attendant I can partnership with women and families to embark on a journey that can be crucial in the way we view birth, life and our place in society.
 Healthy families make healthy nations and positive birth experiences contribute to this goal.†

 I†am based†in Melbourne and am available for private Childbirth Education; †birth and postnatal support; breastfeeding education and support; professional development.
-Please enquire via email on this website.†
+Please enquire via email.†

 (for group classes in Melbourne surf the links on this website.)